 Cabbage salad recipes are so versatile that they can go with just about any main course, but here are a few of my favorite recipes to serve with this as a side salad:

-- Asian Mains – Serve this side salad with tender Mongolian beef, healthy sweet and sour chicken, or sweet teriyaki chicken.
+- Asian Mains – Serve this side salad with tender Mongolian beef, healthy sweet and sour chicken, sweet teriyaki chicken, or for a spicy kick black pepper chicken.

 - Grilled Mains – Cabbage salad is perfect for cookouts!
 Serve it with the best burgers for a quick and easy side, but it is also works with flaky grilled salmon or a tender grilled steak.